bineferg/cleanscene/README.md

 A climate action collective exploring alternative futures for the dance music community.

-It is communal spaces, not flights, that are inextricably linked with the music industry.
+"It is communal spaces, not flights, that are inextricably linked with the music industry.
-Shared experience, not fast travel, is the lifeblood of our scene.
+Shared experience, not fast travel, is the lifeblood of our scene."

 ## RA Top 1000

 This project was done in an attempt to bring further awareness to the environmental detriment that our scene creates.

-`./cmd/fly` takes an input file of the top 1000 DJ list curated by [RA](https://www.residentadvisor.net/dj.aspx), web crawls through each artists event schedule posted by RA, and calculates the carbon impact of that touring schedule.

 ### Assumptions
 We have made a set of assumptions in order to make a reasonable calculation with the public data available.
 They are as follows: